Svcg17/printf/README.md

 - Include `holberton.h`
 - Call _printf, passing a formatted string with any format specifiers and optional arguments
-- Upon success, it writes desired output to stdout and returns 0
+- Upon success, it writes desired output to stdout
 - Upon error, it returns -1
 - If NULL is passed in as a string argument, it prints `(null)`